Strategy Sessions

 Conversely, the seller of the call option can suffer unlimited losses if the stock price rises above the strike price up until the expiry date, and the seller of the put option will suffer losses if the price dips below the strike price up until the expiry date1.
 Here is a table that explains this aspect of options.

-Stock Price Buyer Seller
+Option Stock Price Buyer Seller

 Call Option Rises higher than strike price Gain = (stock price – strike price), less premium paid Loss = (stock price – strike price), net of premium received